-Change is difficult.
-In order to change effectively, mindset is everything.
-Our mind should therefore be designed as a catalyst, something that allows us to energize our transformation, instead of remaining stuck in equilibrium.
+That’s why a change initiative should be be designed as a catalyst, something that allows us to energize our transformation.

 Equilibrium is a balance of forces that maintains its structure through a zero net effect – there is no advancement or retrace.
 The forward action rate is nullified by the backward action.
 Likewise in our life, we might feel we are doing so much, but without any change to the status quo.